-Welcome to the first of a series of interviews I will be conducting with my spiritual teacher Claire Bourgein on topics pertaining to personal development.
+Welcome to the second of a series of interviews with spiritual teacher Claire Bourgein on topics pertaining to personal development.
 Claire is a counsellor and meditation instructor with thirty years experience.
-I am grateful she has agreed to share some of her teachings with us, here at Spirit my way.
+I am grateful she has agreed to share her teachings with us, at Spirit my way.
 If you would like to learn more about Claire’s story, click here.

 I would like my interview with Claire today to begin with a basic evaluation of anger and how it affects you and me, the individual:

 What is anger?